Sivas (Sebastia), Surb Nishan monastery, Surb Anapat, Armenian graveyard.

 In 1925 there were reportedly around 3,000 Armenians left in the vicinity of Sivas.
 By 1929 this number had fallen to 1,200.
 A 1939 source gives a figure of around 2000, out of a total population of about 35,000.
 There were about 300 Armenians still living in Sivas in the 1970s, this had dwindled to under 50 by the late 1990s.
 There is also still a scattering of Armenians, mostly elderly, in villages around Sivas.
 Many villages also have one or two inhabitants who will say that they have Armenian mothers or grandmothers (and probably many more who will not publicly admit it). [see note 1]

-The monastery of Surp Nishan
+Surp Nishan monastery

 In 1387/88, Step'anos, the archbishop of Sebastia, was executed for refusing to convert to Islam.
-For a while the monastery of Surp Nishan was converted into a dervish sanctuary, and other churches is Sivas were demolished. [see note 2]
+For a while the monastery of Surp Nishan was converted into a dervish sanctuary, and other churches in Sivas were demolished. [see note 2]

 In 1915 Surp Nishan monastery was the main repository of medieval Armenian manuscripts in the Sebastia region and at least 283 manuscripts are recorded.
 The library was not destroyed during the Armenian Genocide and most of the manuscripts survived.
 In 1918 about 100 of them were transferred to the Armenian Patriarchate in Jerusalem.
 Others are now in the Matenaderan in Yerevan, or in public or private collections.

 In 1939 the traveller H. E. King visited Surp Nishan.
-He found that the monastery was being used as a military depot, and he was unable to go inside.
+He found that the monastery was being used as a military depot and he was unable to go inside.
 He wrote that the walled enclosure of the monastery was still intact and the main church appeared to be "in an excellent state of preservation", complete with its dome.

 Description of Surp Nishan